Avengers Confidential: Black Widow & Punisher: Plot

 Angered that Fury would sacrifice them both, Widow defies his orders and takes Punisher with her to Hong Kong.
 There, they meet Ren, an information handler with ties to the criminal underworld who reveals that the auction will be held in Madripoor that same night.

 At the auction, the duo is overrun by the super soldiers.
 Hulk and Amadeus join the fight and Elihas activates the mind control technology.
 Punisher shields Widow while Hulk is protected by a nano-device coating over his eyes that Amadeus created to block the broadcast signals.
 Punisher and Widow use it on themselves.
 Widow goes after Elihas, and they start another fight on a catwalk.
 Elihas kicks Widow over the catwalk's railing, but she manages to hold on.
-Realising that he still loves her, Elihas pulls Widow to safety, and they kiss.
+Realizing that he still loves her, Elihas pulls Widow to safety, and they kiss.
 The two team up to retrieve an emergency kill-switch from Orion that Elihas created as a precaution against the super-soldiers.
 Hawkeye, Iron Man, Thor, War Machine and Captain Marvel arrive and breach the auction hall.
 Together with Punisher, Hulk, and Amadeus, they battle the Leviathan troops.
 Widow and Elihas confront Orion, gain control of the switch and activate it, disabling all the active bio-soldiers.
 Punisher attempts to shoot Elihas, which distracts Widow who is still fighting Orion.
 Orion fires a fatal blast at her, but Elihas jumps in the way and is hit instead.
 Punisher kills Orion and Elihas dies in Widow's arms.

 Fury orders Widow to arrest Punisher, who faces a life sentence for killing Orion.
 She instead releases him once Fury leaves, having accepted Punisher's way of imparting justice.
 In Miami, Punisher tracks down Cain and kills him.